 Any connection I had with the USSR quickly vanished in early June 1986 when my Russian visa was yanked — within just days of flying out of Edmonton to visit three major cities … Leningrad, Moscow and Kiev.

-It was at the Edmonton International Airport where I popped some quarters in a pay phone to return a surprise call our newsroom had gotten from the Russian Ambassador.
-The diplomat left an urgent message for me to call him.
+It was at the Edmonton International Airport where I popped some quarters in a pay phone to return a surprise call our newsroom had gotten from the Russian Ambassador in Ottawa.
+He left an urgent message for me to call.

 Mr. Ambassador had some bad news: my visa to enter the USSR had been revoked.
 I could get as far as the Russian border, he said, but no further.